rdumasia303/the_forensic_autopsy/README.md

 # THE FORENSIC AUTOPSY
-## A Brutal Analysis of the November 2025 UK Budget
+## A Multi-Layered Experiment in AI, Policy Analysis, and Radical Transparency

 <div align="center">

+**🧪 EXPERIMENT IN PROGRESS 🧪**

-**BUILT BY AI • VERIFIED BY MATH • BIASED BY REALITY**
+**BUILT BY AI • VERIFIED BY MATH • PUBLISHED AS SCIENCE**

-*We do not blame the clowns; we audit the circus.*
+*We do not blame the clowns; we audit the circus—and then audit ourselves.*

 [![OBR Source](https://img.shields.io/badge/Source-OBR%20Economic%20%26%20Fiscal%20Outlook-blue)](https://obr.uk/efo/economic-and-fiscal-outlook-november-2025/)
 [![Gov.uk](https://img.shields.io/badge/Source-Gov.uk%20Budget%202025-blue)](https://www.gov.uk/government/collections/budget-2025)
 [![License: MIT](https://img.shields.io/badge/License-MIT-green.svg)](LICENSE)

 </div>

+---

+## 🧪 WHAT IS THIS EXPERIMENT?

+This repository is **six experiments running simultaneously**:

+1. **Technical**: Can one person + AI build professional policy analysis in hours?
+2. **Epistemological**: What happens when AI trained on economic discourse analyzes a budget?
+3. **Communication**: Can games teach fiscal policy better than articles?
+4. **Institutional**: What does this mean for think tanks and policy journalism?
+5. **Transparency**: Does publishing your own critique provide rhetorical immunity?
+6. **Reflexivity**: Can AI meaningfully critique its own outputs?

+**For the full experimental framework, read [DEEP_ANALYSIS.md](./DEEP_ANALYSIS.md)**—which is itself part of the experiment.

 ---